pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 Thorin tries to chat to Mynos and teach him how to recognise the right from the wrong.
 It's an uphill struggle; he lacks the experience or the context.
 Thorin eventually has a good idea - offers that if he trusts us, Mynos could follow our lead.
 ADV persuasion with WIS basis, 4,6+5 -> only 11; Penny tries, 4+10->only 14; then Francesc tries!
 19+0.
 That works.
 Perhaps the good-alignment of Thorin & Penny hampered them; neutral Francesc has a more balanced way of explaining things.

-Eventually, it's the last night before we go.
+We intend to attack the palace at Athas "night" when the city is least active - that is, while the sun is up.
+To achieve this, three dusk-to-dawn cycles pass normally, but on the fourth "day", dusk to dawn extends as everyone attempts to shift their sleep from the usual Athas cycle to a more familiar-to-us "daytime".
+They stay up, through the sunlight; we are all underground below the grove in the caverns and tunnels.
+Eventually, it's the "last night" before we go.
+For almost everyone except our party, that seems strange since it's going to be dark soon; that would normally when they're awake!

 Thorin produces a gem-encrusted bowl that he'd made (!) - he has a plan, a new spell; Heroes Feast.

 * Us
 * Simera